Moebits/Kisaragi/readme.md

 `=>help dm` - Compact help list that is compatible in dm's.

-## I have a feature request
+## Bugs/Feature Requests

 Please let me know by submitting an issue or using the `feedback` command on the bot.
-I'm not a good programmer so I can't guarantee that it will be added, but I appreciate the idea.
+I appreciate all ideas.

 ## Self Hosting

 The setup for this bot is somewhat complicated, but I will leave this up for those who are interested in running the bot themselves.
-I ask that you keep self-hosted bots private (don't post it on bot lists, for example).
-And, if you make code changes I would recommend opening a pull request!
+Just keep self hosted bots private.
+If you make code improvements please open a pull request!

 - The bot runs on Node.js v13.10.0, which you can install here (a more recent version might also work): https://nodejs.org/en/
 - You will also need to install git in order to clone this repo: https://git-scm.com/
-- The text editor that I use is visual studio code, but anything else is fine: https://code.visualstudio.com/
+- The text editor that I use is visual studio code, but anything will work: https://code.visualstudio.com/
 - The programming language used is Typescript v3.8.3: https://www.typescriptlang.org/
 - The primary database is PostgreSQL (I recommend installing the GUI too): https://www.postgresql.org/
 - The secondary database is Redis (caches stuff in-memory): https://redis.io/
 - The music effects commands use Sox: http://sox.sourceforge.net/

-After you install everything, the first step is to fork this repo and then clone your fork.
+After installing everything, the first step is to fork this repo and then clone your fork.
 You can find the URL of the repo by clicking the green button that says "Code" on Github.
 ```git clone <url>```
 In the same directory, you can install all of the dependencies with the command:
 ```npm install```

-Now, you need to actually create a bot application on Discord.
+Now, you need to create a bot application on Discord.
 Create a new application at: https://discord.com/developers/applications
 Create a bot under the bot tab, you can give it any name and profile picture that you wish.
 Rename the file named `.env.example` to
 `.env` - this file has all of your sensitive credentials, so it should never be shared.
 Add your token after the variable named `TOKEN`.
 For the variable `OWNER_ID`, put your own user ID.
 This is the person that is considered the bot owner and is the only person that can use bot